103,000

 Facts

-The Anti-ESA measure would:
+The Anti-ESA measure:

 Action